llm-bible/llm-bible.github.io/_publications/bhowmick2023automating.markdown

 bibkey: bhowmick2023automating
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2309.15004"}
-tags: ['Model Architecture', 'Survey Paper', 'Tools', 'RAG', 'Pretraining Methods', 'Transformer']
+tags: ['Transformer', 'Tools', 'Survey Paper', 'RAG', 'Model Architecture', 'Pretraining Methods']
 ---
 The use of question-based activities (QBAs) is wide-spread in education, traditionally forming an integral part of the learning and assessment process.